 Tip #4: Give the room a good vacuuming prior to window film installation.

 Dust particles or animal hair can become airborne as you are moving around the project site and could potentially stick to exposed film while you are installing it.
 It’s a good idea to remove as much dust, dirt, and pet hair from a room as possible.
 We recommend giving it a good dusting and vacuuming before you begin the window film installation.

 Tip #5: Clean the inside of your windows.

-If it’s been a while since you’ve washed your windows, it might be a good idea to clean them prior to install day.
+If it’s been a while since you’ve washed your windows, it might be a good idea to clean them prior to installation day.
 This gives you enough time to really ensure that the glass is clean before you install your film.
-Older windows can have dirt build up and sometimes paint on the glass near the frame that will need to be removed.
+Older windows can have dirt build-up and sometimes paint on the glass near the frame that will need to be removed.
 If you ever tape things to the window, there can be residual adhesive stuck to the glass.
 Follow our pro window cleaning steps.
-Clean your windows thoroughly with a razor blade scraper, window cleaner and squeegee.
-Then wipe them dry with a low lint cloth or paper towel.
+Clean your windows thoroughly with a razor blade scraper, window cleaner, and squeegee.
+Then wipe them dry with a low-lint cloth or paper towel.

 Sometimes the sill that’s exposed to the outside can become quite dirty.
 If this is the case, take the time to clean up as much dirt as possible, first with a vacuum fitted with a brush attachment to pick up loose dirt and debris, and then with hot, soapy water.
 The less dirt that is on or around the window, the less chance there is of film contamination.

 With the prep behind you, you are ready to install some film!
 Check out our window film installation instructions and videos or download our PDF instructions.
 Best of luck with your install and tag us on social media @concordwindowfilm to share your results!